 Another newspaper called me “a living, breathing beer commercial.”
 The analogy, I hasten to add, referred not to my consumption of suds but to travels “in some of the globe’s most exotic and far-away places.”
 The article glossed over long hours at home trying to come up with words that sell.
 Enough of them to produce more than 80 books for adults and young people and a four-drawer file’s worth of articles for publications such as Audubon, Field & Stream, Outside, Wildlife Conservation, Science Digest, USA Today and Fly Rod & Reel.
 I still write on science, medicine and conservation for World Book.
-I write regularly for Entomology Today, a web site produced by the Entomological Society of America.
+I write regularly as a contributing writer for Entomology Today, a web site produced by the Entomological Society of America.
 I have worked on exhibits development for many major zoos and aquariums and have consulted for clients ranging from the International Union for the Conservation of Nature (IUCN) and Wildlife Conservation Society to the government of Iran, in the days of the Shah.

 Perhaps the description of me that I treasure most appeared in a magazine read largely by fly fishing purists, recounting how I wielded a rod in a famed Croatian trout river.
 It alleged that I “looked and sounded like a crazed Buddhist monk in a grade-B karate movie.”
 Insulting?
 Not to a martial arts instructor who has been known to put a hooked worm at the end of a fly leader.